A Wing And A Prayer

 Public art inspired by the thriving yet vulnerable natural environment at Minsmere on the Suffolk coast.

-RSPB Minsmere is a fabulous wildlife location on the Suffolk coast comprising woods, heathland, grassland, river and shingle beach - all within view of the potentially expanding nuclear power station at Sizewell!
-It has an intriguing but little known history from the fleeing monks in 14thC to the manoeuvres of WW2 which, ironically, led to the arrival of hundreds of species of birds and wildlife.
+Minsmere is a fabulous wildlife location on the Suffolk coast comprising woods, heathland, wetlands, grassland, and shingle beach - all within view of the potentially expanding nuclear power station at Sizewell!
+It has an intriguing but little known history from the fleeing monks in C14th to the manoeuvres of WW2 which, ironically, led to the arrival of hundreds of species of birds and wildlife.
 Whether it continues to thrive is in the hands of the humans who have always shaped its story.